FFmpeg/FFV1/ffv1.md

 An FFV1 bitstream is composed of a series of one or more Frames and (when required) a `Configuration Record`.

-Within the following sub-sections, pseudo-code is used, as described in (#pseudo-code), to explain the structure of each FFV1 bitstream component. [@tablePseudoCodeSymbols] lists symbols used to annotate that pseudo-code in order to define the storage of the data referenced in that line of pseudo-code.
+Within the following sub-sections, pseudocode is used, as described in (#pseudocode), to explain the structure of each FFV1 bitstream component. [@tablePseudoCodeSymbols] lists symbols used to annotate that pseudocode in order to define the storage of the data referenced in that line of pseudocode.

 |Symbol| Definition                                             |
 |------|--------------------------------------------------------|